alexnavtt/cs393r_starter/README.md

 # cs393r_starter

 ## Using this Repo
-You will be using a fork of this repo for all development in the class.
+You will be using a duplicate of this repo for all development in the class.
 This repo provides starter code for the ROS subscriptions, publishers and control loops you will be using.

 ### Fork the Repo
 1. Make sure you're logged into your GitHub account.